-- The LHA direct the Applicant to the section of the LHDG titled "Approvals, road adoptions and commuted sums," for further guidance on the requirements for adoptable roads in Leicestershire. - The LHA notes that the Applicant has addressed forward visibility at the bends adjacent to plots 5, 27 and 40 on the submitted drawing titled 'Planning Layout,' drawing number SUB/PL/001 Revision B, however the accompanying visibility splays demonstrate 17 metres of forward visibility splays.
-However, the LHA requests that the Applicant demonstrate 25 metres of forward visibility splay on all Residential Access Roads. - Speed control measures appear to be in accordance with the LHDG and can be fully appraised at the detailed design stage, should a S38 agreement be requested.
+In its previous response to this application the LHA notes that the Applicant addressed forward visibility at the bends adjacent to plots 5, 27 and 40 on the submitted drawing titled 'Visibility Plan,' drawing number 24005-BMC-25-XX-DR-C-811 P03.
+However, the accompanying visibility splays demonstrated 17 metres of forward visibility splays.
+As advised previously, the LHA requests that the Applicant demonstrate 25 metres of forward visibility splay on all Residential Access Roads.
+These splays should be contained entirely within the public highway whilst ensuring that any dwelling remains over 0.5 metres from the public highway.